shivayapandey/cat-dog-classification/README.md

 Feel free to clone and explore the code.
 Your feedback is appreciated.
 Happy classifying with your own pet photos! 🐾✨

-## 🌟 Next Steps

-- Experiment with different architectures, hyperparameters, and data augmentation strategies for model optimization.
-- Monitor for signs of overfitting and apply regularization techniques if necessary.
-- Explore transfer learning with pre-trained models to enhance feature extraction capabilities.

-Feel free to clone and explore the code.
-Your feedback is appreciated.
-Happy classifying with your own pet photos! 🐾✨